Whitaker and Baxter: Frank Merriam for Governor

 In 1934, Whitaker & Baxter were hired by the client who would ultimately put them on the map.
 Frank Merriam, California's former lieutenant governor who had been volleyed to the gubernatorial seat following the mid-term death of James Rolph, was running for re-election as governor.
 Merriam, who assumed the governor's office in June 1934, had immediately faced a union crisis.
 The International Longshoremen's Association was striking, effectively shutting down the ports in San Francisco.
 When police attempted to escort temporary workers to the docks, they became engaged in skirmishes with the strikers.
 Fearing political ruin if he sent the Guard in to subdue the strikers, Merriam is rumored to have worked a deal with state Republicans to the party's gubernatorial nominee in exchange for the deployment.
 Ultimately, both federal and state troops were able to handle the situation, and Merriam was able to blame the ordeal on the political Left.

 Merriam's main opponent in the gubernatorial election would be Upton Sinclair, author of The Jungle.
 A known Socialist, Sinclair had been able to win a surprise victory in the primary due to his EPIC Project, which stood for "End Poverty in California."
 The EPIC plan included government work programs and cooperatives.
 When Whitaker and Baxter were hired, they were told explicitly their main responsibility was, "Keep [Sinclair] from becoming Governor".
-This agenda is especially significant because of the subsequent, direct-offensive strategy employed by Campaigns, Inc. was unheard of at the time.
+This agenda is especially significant because the subsequent, direct-offensive strategy employed by Campaigns, Inc. was unheard of at the time.

 In their first major election, Whitaker and Baxter were able to lead Merriam to a victory over Sinclair, 48% to 37%, with a third-party candidate taking 13%.
 Arthur Schlesinger called this the first all out public relations Blitzkrieg in American Politics, while Sidney Blumenthal considered it a landmark in the development of the political consultant.
 For the time, their work was groundbreaking.
 However, the tactics they used to attack Sinclair are still a widely used campaign strategy today.